node-napkin/napkin/services/README.md

 ### Cloud-based
 1. [Rollbar](http://www.rollbar.com) Focuses primarily on error logs, but can also agregate other messaging levels too.
 1. [Airbrake](http://airbrake.io/) Boasts high throughput with a sparkly UI
+  - Poor documentation if any.
+  - Says you can sign up for a free account, accept there are no links to the free account.
+  - Free account signup located here: https://airbrake.io/account/new/Free
 1. [Loggly](http://loggly.com) Not the biggest fan of this service, UI and message search is slow.

 ### Self managed